Toggle Location Modal

 4. Selenium Supplements: For mild thyroid eye disease, taking 100 mcg of these supplements twice daily for six months can be beneficial.
 However, it is important to consult a doctor for personalised recommendations.

-Diagnosing Graves’ eye disease involves a physical exam to evaluate both the eyelids and eyes.
+Thyroid eye disease diagnosis involves a physical exam to evaluate both the eyelids and eyes.
 The doctor will order the following tests if they suspect this condition:

 1. Blood Tests: They measure thyroid hormone levels and detect antibodies associated with Graves’ disease.